scuzzydude/asimov/asimov.md

 Like most cryptocurrencies, asimov will be open source, and once launched, will be a community project.
 To get things off the ground we'll pay a small team in **asimov**.
 1% of asimov will be reserved for development.

-We're not trying to out-engineer the other thousand cryptocurrencies.
+We're not trying to out-engineer the other thousands of cryptocurrencies.
 We'll take something that has been proven to work in the marketplace in terms of security and fit for our needs, branch, and run with it as close to the original codebase as possible.

 ## Outreach Faucet

 The goal is to spread both interest and the idealism and seed the **scoot domain** with **asimov** capital.
-1% of total asimov will be reserved for the outreach faucet.
+1% of total **asimov** will be reserved for the outreach faucet.

 ### Art Professionals